How to Print and Cut with Silhouette

 Locate the design in your Silhouette Library.
 Double-click on the thumbnail to open the file in the workspace.

-Since this file is designed as a Print & Cut, the cut lines are already included.
+Since this file is designed as a Print & Cut, the cut lines (shown as a red outline) are already included.
 Sometimes the cut lines will be right along the edge of the printed image and other times they will be offset like these.
 As long as the cut lines are set to a weight of 0.0 pt, they will not print.

 Step 5: Resize and position the design